 Applications for the Tony Rich Outstanding Sporting Achievement Award can be submitted at any time.
 This award can be conferred upon an individual more than once in those circumstances where distinct instances of outstanding performance can be evidenced.

-Awards: OSA Awards will be presented at the Sports Awards 2022 (held on Wednesday 4th May).
+Awards: OSA Awards will be presented at the Sports Awards 22024 (held on TBC).
 The Tony Rich Outstanding Sporting Achievement Award will not be recorded on the degree transcript but will appear in the graduation ceremony programme.

 Application Process